Irreversible dynamics on Poisson manifolds: Irreversible dynamics on

-where one may note that $\pi$ can be embedded into $\pi_c$.
-One may also split $\pi_c$ into the enlarged $\pi$ and the cocycle.
 One can now also study the dynamics induced by the affine Lie-Poisson bracket, and is discussed in detail in \cite{barbaresco2020lie}.
 The original Lie-Poisson dynamics on $\mathfrak{se}(2)^*$ is obtained by embedding into $\widehat{\mathfrak{se}}(2)^*$ and taking initial data with $c=0$.
-This gives
+The affine Lie-Poisson dynamics on $\widehat{\mathfrak{se}}(2)^*$ is given by

 It is easy to see that the quantity $c$ does not evolve under the dynamics (this follows immediately from the centrality of $c$), so the initial conditions determine whether one deals with embedded Lie-Poisson dynamics or affine Lie-Poisson dynamics.
-The symmetric bracket for irreversible dynamics is now obtained by taking the tensor product of the Poisson bivector associated with the canonical bracket with itself.
+The symmetric bracket for irreversible dynamics is now obtained from the tensor product $\Theta\otimes\Theta$.